-If you’re interested in taking advantage of cherries’ nutrient-rich properties, you might be asking how many cherries you need to eat each day.
+If you’re interested in taking advantage of cherries’ nutrient-rich properties, you might ask how many cherries you need each day.
 About a cup of fresh or frozen cherries, or a quarter cup of dried cherries, is what our expert recommends.

 You can add dried cherries to your favorite salad, fresh cherries to a cheese board, or roast sweet cherries to put on yogurt.

 You can incorporate sweet cherries into your diet in numerous ways.